 You probably already know what a catcher is, but maybe not!
 So let’s get into it.

 The role of a catcher is not as simple as it may seem.
 Stationed behind home plate, catchers are responsible for catching the pitches from their pitcher and, in most cases, calling which pitches they believe their pitchers should throw.

 Some catchers run the defensive scheming while the team is out on the field.
 But all catchers are taught to direct players while they keep an eye on all the runners on base, at all times.
 It is a catcher’s job to throw out base runners who are stealing or just rounding bases off a bunt.

 Catchers play an important mental role for a baseball team as well.
 They must be able to calm and talk their pitchers through any moments of uncertainty and struggle during a game.
 The greatest catchers are the ones who are known for bringing sound advice to mound visits and having an approach that transcends the moment, no matter the inning or score.
 One that understands that every pitcher is different, how to adjust their advice to suit each pitcher’s personality.

 When you play catcher, you see every position player out on the diamond and in the outfield.
 You see every play from where it begins: home plate.

 What Makes a Good Catcher?

 A catcher’s mentality should be even stronger than his physicality.
-Which is saying something because physically speaking, catcher’s are usually the strongest amongst his teammates.
+This is saying something because physically speaking, catcher’s are usually the strongest amongst their teammates.

-There is no doubt that every position on the diamond is different and demanding in their own ways.
+There is no doubt that every position on the diamond is different and demanding in its own way.
 But I think we can all agree that a baseball or softball catcher takes the cake on the toughest position on the diamond.
-From spring training to game winning home runs - catchers could be considered the back bone of any baseball team.
+From spring training to game winning home runs - catchers could be considered the backbone of any baseball team.